igormorse/python-graphs/README.md

 ### ListAdjacencyGraph.py

 `Contains methods for reading the parsed JSON of File or Creating from scratch into a List Adjacency Graph Representation`

+# Documentation

+`Code is fully documented.
+Pull Requests only will be accepted if kept this way.`